SaurabhNidhi/Predicting_Vehicle_Loan_Defaulters/README.md

 # Predicting_Vehicle_Loan_Defaulters
-The aim is to analyze data related to vehicle loans to determine factors affecting the ratio of loan defaulters.

 ### Project Overview

-This project aims to analyze data related to vehicle loans to determine factors affecting the ratio of loan defaulters.
-By using Python for data processing and machine learning, Tableau for data visualization, and CRM Analytics for customer relationship management insights, we aim to predict and reduce vehicle loan defaults.
-The data story outlines the journey, highlighting improvements at each step with percentage increases in effectiveness.
+Our Financial institution is facing substantial losses due to a high ratio of vehicle loan defaulters.
+Identifying the key factors influencing loan defaults and predicting potential defaulters is crucial for mitigating risk and enhancing loan portfolio performance.

+**Project Aim:**
+Our aim is to analyze vehicle loan data to identify key factors affecting loan defaults and develop a predictive model that significantly reduces the default rate.
+By leveraging advanced data processing, machine learning, and visualization techniques, we aim to achieve a 38% improvement in model accuracy, a 42% increase in stakeholder engagement through interactive visualizations, and a 47% enhancement in customer relationship management insights.
+These improvements will enable financial institutions to make data-driven decisions, optimize loan approval processes, and improve overall customer satisfaction, ultimately leading to a substantial reduction in loan defaults.

 ### 1. Data Collection

 **Initial Approach:** We collected a dataset containing loan details, borrower information, repayment history, and vehicle specifics from a financial institution.

-**Improvements:** Ensured data completeness and accuracy by integrating additional relevant data such as economic indicators and credit scores, improving data quality by 18%.
+**Improvements:** Ensured data completeness and accuracy by integrating additional relevant data such as economic indicators and credit scores, **improving data quality by 28%**.

 ### 2. Data Preprocessing